PowerAruba/PowerArubaCP/README.md

 to get API uri, go to ClearPass Swagger (https://CPPM-IP/api-docs)
 ![](./Medias/CPPM_API_Docs.PNG)

-And choice a service (for example Platform)
+And chooce a service (for example Platform)
 ![](./Medias/CPPM_API_Docs_platform.PNG)

 ### API Client

-You can create a new API Client `Add-ArubaCPApiClient`, retrieve its information `Get-ArubaCPApiClient` or delete it `Remove-ArubaCPApiClient`.
+You can create a new API Client `Add-ArubaCPApiClient`, retrieve its informations `Get-ArubaCPApiClient` or delete it `Remove-ArubaCPApiClient`.

 ```powershell
 # Create an API Client